 Multiple countries: monitoring the quality of internet service in schools

 Apart from mapping schools and their state of connectivity, Giga also helps monitor the quality of the internet connection in connected schools, almost in real time.
-Giga has developed an app called Daily Check app that can be installed on any one device in each school.
-The app then measures and sends internet speed data twice a day to a central server.
-This data is visualized on our online map, Project Connect.
+Giga has developed an app called Daily Check app that can be installed in school devices.
+The app automatically measures internet speed twice a day and transmits results to a central server.
+This data is then visualized on our online map, Project Connect.

 Internet QoS data visualized on Project Connect allows the tracking of progress and quality of connectivity of schools over time and improve accountability and transparency.
-The importance of real time monitoring of internet connectivity was also acknowledged by the former Mr. Rustam Karimjonov, the Deputy Minister of Public Education in Uzbekistan, who said “Giga’s real-time monitoring of schools’ Internet connectivity will help improve the efficiency of resource allocation for digital public goods and services and enhance accountability.”
+Mr. Rustam Karimjonov, the Deputy Minister of Public Education in Uzbekistan, noted the importance of real-time monitoring of school connectivity when he said, “Giga’s real-time monitoring of schools’ Internet connectivity will help improve the efficiency of resource allocation for digital public goods and services and enhance accountability.”
 In Uzbekistan, currently more than 2000 schools transmit the daily quality of service data to project connect.
 Globally, 80,000 schools share real-time connectivity data across 19 countries.

+In the OECS, a sample of schools across 6 countries started testing Giga's Daily Check app in 2022.
+Although the number of schools actively sharing the data is relatively small, Mr. Germain Anthony, Technical Specialist at the OECS Commission, has observed that 'the data is already revealing that we have some significant quality of service issues at many schools'.
+The next step entails deploying the app to additional schools and ensuring that the data is effectively communicated to those who can take appropriate action.

+Additionally, Giga is also working with Internet Service Providers (ISPs) who share their school connectivity network data.
+The combination of several measurements provides invaluable insights in how to best understand, represent and display school connectivity status.

+An example of the value of this multi-pronged approach was recently experienced in Kenya.
+UNICEF and a contracted ISP used a combination of measurements in a school to identify that the main network router at the school premises had been disconnected from power, resulting in no connectivity.
+Here the ISP network data monitoring measurement showed that the school network was on, because it was receiving connectivity.
+However, the measuring device on the Local Area Network (LAN) which connects the computers was off.
+This led the ISP to call the school.
+The school then checked the network router and saw that it had been unplugged from the power source.
+The school representative plugged the router back in and the connection was re-established.
+Incidentally, power issues are one of the most common disruptions to networks.
+This example shows how having access to real-time connectivity data can lead to improved service, not just from a contractual perspective but also from a practice or usage perspective.

 Procurement support